mingleeeeee/agentbaby/README.md

 ### 🤖 What is ElizaOS?

-[ElizaOS](https://github.com/elizaOS/eliza) is the **backend AI engine** that powers the AI agents created through the Monado frontend.
+[ElizaOS](https://github.com/elizaOS/eliza) is the **backend AI engine** that powers the AI agents created through the agentbaby frontend.
 It manages the **lifecycle, actions, and autonomous behavior** of AI agents.

-Once an agent is created via Monado, ElizaOS runs the agent as a **real-time autonomous AI character**, capable of tasks like **posting on Twitter**, interacting with users, and following its designed personality and lore.
+Once an agent is created via agentbaby, ElizaOS runs the agent as a **real-time autonomous AI character**, capable of tasks like **posting on Twitter**, interacting with users, and following its designed personality and lore.

 ---